WHICH BASEBALL CARDS ARE THE BEST TO BUY

 Another strategy is targeting the rookie cards of active superstars who are still in their prime but nearing the end of their careers.
 Players like Mike Trout, Clayton Kershaw, Bryce Harper and Mookie Betts have put up Hall of Fame caliber numbers so far and their earliest certified rookie cards from 2009-2012 can be had for reasonable prices now but have immense long term upside as they near Cooperstown.
 Even aging legends still with a few years left like Albert Pujols, Miguel Cabrera and Yadier Molina have rookies from the late 1990s-early 2000s that are primed to spike in the next 5-10 years.

-Read also: SHIPPING BASEBALL CARDS
+Read also: 2020 TOPPS BASEBALL CARDS COMPLETE SET VALUE

 For vintage cards pre-1980, the true holy grails are the T206 White Border set from 1909-1911 which introduced the modern baseball card format still used today.
 Players depicted include Honus Wagner, Ty Cobb, Walter Johnson and Christy Mathewson.
 In top grades of PSA NM-MT 8 or SGC 70, their sheer historical significance and rarity make T206s the blue-chip investment assets of the vintage market.
 Other notable pre-war issues to consider are the 1914 Cracker Jacks, 1933 Goudey and 1951 Bowman sets.